-This guide will give you:
+This lawn care pricing guide gives you:

 How Much Should I Charge for ‘X’ Lawn Care Job?